-ECHA has created a mapping tool of all registered substances called the chemical universe in which each substance is assigned to a pool indicative of the regulatory actions already initiated or under consideration for that substance.
+ECHA has created a mapping tool of all registered substances called the chemical universe in which each substance is assigned to a pool that indicates the regulatory actions already initiated or under consideration for that substance.
 It also identifies those substances for which the need for suitable regulatory actions still needs to be determined.

-The chemical universe helps national authorities as well as ECHA and the Commission to focus on substances of (potential) concern and identify appropriate regulatory actions.
+The chemical universe helps national authorities, ECHA and the European Commission focus on substances of (potential) concern and identify appropriate regulatory actions.
 This is key for authorities to achieve the REACH objectives increasing the protection of human health and the environment.
 ECHA publishes the chemical universe to improve transparency on the actions of authorities towards industry and other stakeholders.

-- currently of low priority for further regulatory action; or
+- currently a low priority for further regulatory action; or

-< 100 tonnes: Substances for which there is at least one registration under Article 10 of REACH registering at a tonnage between 1 and 100 tonnes per year, and for which there are no registrations registering at a tonnage above 100 tonnes per year under Article 10 of REACH.
-Included are also all substances previously notified as NONS, and for which there are no registrations under Article 10 of REACH.
+1 - 100 tonnes: Substances for which there is at least one active registration under Article 10 of REACH registering at a tonnage between 1 and 100 tonnes per year, and for which there are no active registrations registering at a tonnage above 100 tonnes per year under Article 10 of REACH.

-The chemical universe is based on a snapshot of ECHA’s database from August 2019.
-The pool assignment may have changed for some substances since then, due to e.g. started or completed regulatory actions.
+The chemical universe is based on a snapshot of ECHA’s database from December 2022.
+The pool assignment may have changed for some substances since then, for example, due to started or completed regulatory actions.
 Check the latest information in each substance’s infocard.